rucsteady/mindscribejourneybackend/README.md

 today i like

-Ist ein Webanwendung, bei der Leute eintragen können was sie heute gut finden.

-Grundidee:

-Die Startseite bietet ein einfaches Formular [today i like: …] Dazu ein Name, mehr nicht.

-Sitemap:
+Is a web application where people can enter what they like today.

+Basic idea:

+The start page offers a simple form [today i like: ...]
+Plus a name, nothing more.

+sitemap:

-home, mit today i like form, werden in der mongo db gespeichert likes, hier werden die likes des tages random angezeigt. contact, hier gibt es ein contact formular shirts, hier wird es shirts mit den besten i like sprüchen geben, mit random design
+home, with today i like form, are stored in the mongo db likes, here the likes of the day are randomly displayed. contact, here is a contact formular shirts, here will be shirts with the best i like sayings, with random design

-Im weiteren verlauf der Entwicklung wird es die möglichkeit geben, sich einen Account zu machen und ein Profil zu haben, hier wird man seine bisherigen daily likes sehen.

-Es wird die Möglichkeit geben sich mit anderen Leuten zu verbinden, die in der gleichen Stadt sind und die gleichen daly likes haben.

-Eine Chat Funktion wird später im Verlauf der Entwicklung hinzugefügt.

-Das Design:

-Grundlegend ist das Design in Schwarz und Weiß gehalten.
-Es soll minimalistisch und kontrastreich sein.
+In the further course of development there will be the possibility to create an account and to have a profile, here you will see your daily likes.

+There will be the possibility to connect with other people who are in the same city and have the same daly likes.

+A chat function will be added later in the development.

+The design:

+The basic design is in black and white.
+It should be minimalistic and rich in contrast.

 ## How to Clone and Run the App Properly